College Students and Credit Cards

 By Joe Messinger, CFP®

 Every year as parents send their children off to college for the first time, they wonder…should I get my child a credit card?
-According to the Federal Reserve Bank of New York, the total credit card balance in the US reached $890 billion in the first quarter of 2020.
-(This number pales in comparison to the total student loan debt figure of $1.54 trillion.)
+According to the Federal Reserve Bank of New York, the total household debt in the US reached $15.84 trillion in the first quarter of 2022.

 Starting out life with large credit card debt will hamper a student’s financial health after graduation.
 However, being responsible with credit and learning how to properly use credit cards is extremely important.
 Parents can be the support students need to learn responsible credit practices.